-Using NCP and Novell Client software together exceeds the level of security and utility found in Windows, Macintosh, UNIX, or Linux networking.
-NCP and Novell Client software offer great benefits in ways that appeal to users and to managers.
+Using NCP and Client for Open Enterprise Server software together exceeds the level of security and utility found in Windows, Macintosh, UNIX, or Linux networking.
+NCP and Client for Open Enterprise Server software offer great benefits in ways that appeal to users and to managers.

 If you look at the list of file attributes provided by NCP and NSS and then compare those to the file attributes in Windows, Macintosh, UNIX, or Linux networks, you find that NCP and NSS provide much more control over files.